seantauber/seantauber/README.md

 - [mactop](https://github.com/mactop) - Apple Silicon Monitor Top written in pure Golang.
 - [ragapp](https://github.com/ragapp) - The easiest way to use Agentic RAG in any enterprise.
+- [vectara-ingest](https://github.com/vectara-ingest) - An open source framework to crawl data sources and ingest into Vectara.
+- [py-vectara-agentic](https://github.com/py-vectara-agentic) - A python library for creating AI assistants with Vectara, using Agentic RAG.

 ## AI Ethics & Responsible AI